SAGNIKMJR/active-AV-dynamic-separation/README.md

 Download the [Matterport3D](https://niessner.github.io/Matterport/) dataset, and cache the observations relevant for the SoundSpaces simulator using [this script](https://github.com/facebookresearch/sound-spaces/blob/main/scripts/cache_observations.py) from the [SoundSpaces repository](https://github.com/facebookresearch/sound-spaces).
 Use resolutions of ```128 x 128``` for both RGB and depth sensors.
 Place the cached observations for all scenes (.pkl files) in ```sound_spaces/scene_observations_new```.

-We will add further info about the structuring of the associated datasets in ```audio_separation/config/default.py``` or the task configs soon.
+We will add further info about the structuring of the associated datasets in ```audio_separation/config/default.py``` and the task configs soon.

 ## Code
 We will update the repo with clean and refactored code, and add ```bash``` commands to run training and evaluation soon.